b3lial/amiga-docker-build/README.md

 to set up a native Amiga compiler chain.
 It mounts the source code directory, invokes `make` and returns the compiled binary.

+# Tweaks

+The GCC source code distribution by `bebbo` allows you to use different GCC versions.
+The default version is 6.5.
+But there is also support for:

+* 13.1
+* 13.3
+* 15.2

+I tried them on MacOS but ran into compiler issues (maybe due to its more exotic nature).
+However, if you want to give them a try add something like `make branch branch=amiga13.1 mod=gcc` to the docker file before invoking `make all`.

 ## Prerequisites

 1. Your source code is build with a _Makefile_